marlbenchmark/on-policy/README.md

 * To use a stableid, copy `stableid.json` from https://github.com/Blizzard/s2client-proto.git to `~/StarCraftII/`.

+For SMAC v2, please refer to https://github.com/oxwhirl/smacv2.git.
+Make sure you have the `32x32_flat.SC2Map` map file in your `SMAC_Maps` folder.

 ### 2.2 Hanabi
 Environment code for Hanabi is developed from the open-source environment code, but has been slightly modified to fit the algorithms used here.